 Please note, that if you use this option your onion will have a more subtle flavor in the roasted salsa roja.
 I suggest using a whole onion to smoke.
 Then begin with half an onion, adding more of your smoked onion to the salsa as needed.

 Peel the roasted garlic cloves and combine all of the ingredients in your food processor or blender, blitz until rough chopped or blend until smooth, depending on your preferences.

-Peel your garlic cloves and tomatoes, and place the coarse salt, vegetables, and cilantro in the bowl of the mortar.
+Peel your garlic cloves and tomatoes.
+Place the coarse salt, vegetables, and cilantro in the bowl of your mortar.
 Grind the ingredients to your desired consistency, then add lime juice.

-Either way…taste and add more lime juice or salt, if needed (to taste).
+Any which way you make this salsa roja recipe, taste and add more lime juice or salt, if needed.
 Refrigerate the salsa, or serve immediately.
 Enjoy!